Statistical separation of weak gravitational lensing and intrinsic ellipticities based on galaxy colour information: Separation between weak lensing and galaxy alignments

 Starting with a tomographic observation of the ellipticity field in a range of redshift bins $i$, which contains contributions from weak gravitational lensing and from the two alignment mechanisms and which is sampled including colour-information we define the observed maps $e_{s,i}$ and $e_{e,i}$, where the subscripts denote spiral galaxies and elliptical galaxies.
-These contain contributions from weak lensing $\gamma_i$ in redshift bin $i$ and their respective alignment mechanism $\epsilon_{\mathrm{s},i}$ and $\epsilon_{\mathrm{e},i}$,
+These contain contributions from weak lensing $\gamma_i$ in redshift bin $i$ and their respective alignment mechanism $\epsilon_{\mathrm{s},i}$ and $\epsilon_{\mathrm{e},i}$ and denoting the shape noise $\varepsilon$,

 respectively.
 Using the same value of $\gamma_i$ for both shapes assumes that the change in shape due to gravitational lensing does not depend on the type of galaxy.
 In reality, the situation is more complicated, because an estimate of the shape of the galaxy depends on the brightness distribution is a nonlinear process which is affected by the tidal shear and higher derivatives of the gravitational potential.
 Similarly, there are dependences of the measured shape on colour because of variations of the telescope's point spread function \citep{er_calibration_2018}.